"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Results

 \subsubsection{Example-based explanations: Intuitive but uninformative}

 There was a consensus among participants that example-based explanations are \shortquote{really easily understandable.} However, opinions diverged regarding their utility.
 Some found them helpful for determining when to trust the AI \interview{4,5,17,20} since they themselves can compare their input photo to the examples in the explanations.
-P4 noted that example-based explanations feel \shortquote{much more collaborative} since they allow users to do their own moderation of the provided information.
-P19, on the other hand, were concerned that they would \shortquote{open the door for user error.} Especially for difficult identifications where there are only subtle differences between candidate birds, P19 said explanations wouldn't help non-bird-expert users arrive at a more accurate identification.
+P4 noted that example-based explanations feel \shortquote{much more collaborative} since they allow end-users to do their own moderation of the provided information.
+P19, on the other hand, were concerned that they would \shortquote{open the door for user error.} Especially for difficult identifications where there are only subtle differences between candidate birds, P19 said example-based explanations wouldn't help non-bird-expert end-users arrive at a more accurate identification.

 Many participants described example-based explanations as rather uninformative \interview{1,4,6,8,10,11,12,18}.
-Some thought they didn't add much information to example photos that are already shown with the AI's output \interview{1,6,10,11}.
-They understood the difference between the two, that example-based explanations convey what the AI considers similar to the input photo, while the currently-provided example photos are part of a fixed bird description and independent of the input.
-Still, they thought example-based explanations were not very useful.
+Some thought they didn't add much information to example photos that are already shown in the app with the identification result \interview{1,6,10,11}.
+They understood the difference between the two, that example-based explanations convey what the AI considers similar to the input photo, while the currently provided example photos are part of a fixed bird description and independent of the input.
+Still, they thought the explanations were not very useful.
 Some even preferred the current example photos because they are high-quality and well-curated \interview{1,6}.

 Another frequent criticism against example-based explanations was that they are too general and impression-based \interview{4,8,10,12,18}.
-Participants were frustrated that they don't communicate what features the AI was using to make its identifications.
-P8 said: \shortquote{This kind of tells you nothing.} Due to this lack of specificity, many mentioned that example-based explanations were not helpful for their various intended uses, ranging from understanding the AI's reasoning to supplying better inputs to the AI to improving their own bird identification skills.
+Participants were frustrated that they don't communicate what features the AI was using to make its identifications, e.g., P8 said \shortquote{This kind of tells you nothing.} Due to this lack of specificity, many mentioned that example-based explanations were not helpful for their various intended uses, ranging from understanding the AI's reasoning to supplying better inputs to the AI to improving their own bird identification skills.